mitchellhuang/torrentql/packages/deluge/README.md

       - "/Users/<YOUR USER HERE>/Downloads:/root/Downloads"
 ```

-If you do not know how to determine your User enter the following commmand:
+If you do not know how to determine your User enter the following commmand

 ```
 whoami
 ```

-Substitute the value returned by the above command into your volumes pathfile.
+Substitute the value returned by the above command into your volumes pathfile

 ## Deploying deluge client